RakhithJK/dbeaver-dbeaver-wiki/SQL-Execution.md

 ### Naming

-Tab is often named after the primary table of your query.
+A tab is often named after the primary table of your query.
 For example, after executing the following query you will see a single tab called `Album` (assuming that your database has a table called `Album`):

 ```sql
 SELECT * FROM Album;